Power and Decision Making

 What is often telling is what happens in a room when a high-stakes decision is being made.
 Who can propose a decision?

-“I think that is the litmus test in a group: can you voice dissent and is it welcomed?” - Session Participant
+“I think that is the litmus test in a group: can you voice dissent and is it welcomed?” - Series participant

 Can people object and share different views, or not?
 There are ways to get creative about how we understand these things.
 Yves spoke about “mapping the gaze streams” in the room - where people are looking, who they are following, the unseen and unspoken dynamics in a group.